trezzuri/erpnext-docs/docs/en/using-erpnext/Global-search.md

 # Global Search

-**Global search is a powerful word-processing operation in ERPNext which will help you in searching for a particular Document Type or Document.**
+**Global search is a powerful word-processing operation in SOMA which will help you in searching for a particular Document Type or Document.**

 For every sequence of a particular word or a set of characters, you will have a search result.